Special Educational Needs and Disabilities (SEND)

 What training are the staff supporting children with SEN having / had?

-Our Inclusion Leader has many years of experience of working with children in schools and has specialised in SEN for a substantial part of this.
-Our Inclusion Worker and one-to-one support staff are skilled in behaviour management.
+Our staff have many years experience working with children with SEN. Our Inclusion Worker and one-to-one support staff are skilled in behaviour management.
 Through in-house training and input from outside providers, we also have high levels of expertise in the understanding of behavioural difficulties and have robust systems in place to support and monitor children whose barriers to learning lie in this area.
 Staff have attended extra training to support their own learning.

 How will my child be included in activities outside the classroom?